Essential Junk Journal Supplies & Where To Find Them

 Ask your friends and family if they’ve got anything they can give you, such as unwanted jewellery, greeting cards or any other crafty bits they might have lying around and not know what to do with.

-You could also join some junk journal Facebook groups and partake in swaps – including supply swaps.
+You could also join some Facebook groups and partake in swaps if it’s allowed in the group – including supply swaps.

 But you may also want to buy some of your supplies as well.